ESIPFed/data-help-desk/docs/content/content_regarding_data.md

     microfossil data onto a single platform, improving data management and accessibility.

-## Content to answer why managing data is important:
+## To answer why managing data is important:

 The sources emphasize the benefits of good data management practices for researchers and the broader scientific community.